 I have found that often this is due to being in change mode but not having quite reached your destination yet.
 It is also something that people are very unwilling to discuss with colleagues or their MD as even admitting to themselves that this fear exists and understanding it is quite difficult.

-You may not yet be fully clear how you are going to spend all of you time, and not see your new role with full clarity yet.
-It may also be completely alien to you to have time to think
+You may not yet be fully clear how you are going to spend all of your time, and not see your new role with full clarity yet.
+It may also be completely alien to you to have time to think.

-1. Remind yourself that you are now paid to think not act
+- Remind yourself that you are now paid to think, not act.

-4. In order to see your role more clearly it can often help to think what success would look like 2 to 3 years ahead and then work backwards to what steps you need to take or what you need to put in place to make this success a reality.
+- In order to see your role more clearly, it can often help to think what success would look like 2 to 3 years ahead and then work backwards to what steps you need to take or what you need to put in place to make this success a reality.

 Be aware of your comfort zone

-3. Often when I hear the term micro management from a team it is because their leader has retreated to their comfort zone
+Often when I hear the term ‘micro management’ from a team, it is because their leader has retreated to their comfort zone.
+Be aware of this.